sjagoori/be/week-1&2/readme.md

 2. What's the difference between `dependencies` and `devDependencies`?

 `devDependencies` are packages that are **only** used during development.
-ESlint for example is used during developement but is not needed in your build.\
+ESlint, for example, is used during development but is not needed in your build.\

 `dependencies` are the essential packages used in your project.